mbj4668/n2k/README.md

 # Build

-NOTE: In order to build this code you need to place a copy of `pgns.xml` with the pgns you want to be able to decode in `src/`.
-E.g., from canboat.

 ## Handling of PGNs

-At build time, `src/pgns.xml` and any user-defined PGNs XML files are first compiled into `src/pgns.term` and then `src/pgns.term` is compiled to `src/n2k_pgn.erl`, which contains code for decoding NMEA 2000 binary messages into Erlang terms.
+At build time, `src/canboat.xml` and any user-defined PGNs XML files are first compiled into `src/pgns.term` and then `src/pgns.term` is compiled to `src/n2k_pgn.erl`, which contains code for decoding NMEA 2000 binary messages into Erlang terms.